tm-a-t/telegram-bot-handbook/pages/book/messages/buttons.md

 near the message input.

 Both kinds of buttons may be shown in multiple rows of multiple buttons.
-You can read more about button layouts in the bottom of this page.
+You can read more about button layouts at the bottom of this page.

 ## Inline buttons { #inline }